 Positioning Context & Interpretation

-Overall Stance: Bullish Reversal β Net Long (Historic Short-Covering)
+Overall Stance: Bullish Reversal β Net Long, Extending (Continued Short-Covering)